What is a coronavirus?

 Coronaviruses are a group of viruses that all act in a similar way.
 They mainly cause diseases in animals but, very rarely, a coronavirus makes the jump from animals to humans.
 The coronavirus causing the current pandemic is a part of this group of viruses and has made this jump to infect humans.

 Other similar viruses from the same group include the Middle East Respiratory Syndrome (MERS) and the Severe Acute Respiratory Syndrome (SARS).
 The current coronavirus is also known as Severe Acute Respiratory Syndrome Coronavirus 2, or SARS-CoV-2 for short.

-The coronavirus triggers COVID-19, a disease that affects the lungs and can be fatal.
+The coronavirus triggers COVID-19, a disease that affects the lungs as well as other organs, and can be fatal.

 What does COVID-19 do to your body?

 When the virus enters your body, it attaches itself to cells in the lungs called goblet cells.
 These produce mucus (phlegm) and affect cilia cells.
 These are important cells that help prevent your lungs from filling up with debris and fluid such as viruses and bacteria and particles of dust and pollen.

 The virus attacks these cells and starts to kill them, which can damage your lungs, so they fill with fluid making it hard for you to breathe.